caseyverse/caseyverse.github.io/src/characters/zackc.md

 # Zack Casey

-Zack Casey is a cheerful, compassionate, and helpful fennec with blue fur.
-Even at a young age, he has always been wise, mature and has passion for science and technology.
+Zack Casey is a rebellious fennec with blue fur that grew up as an orphan.
+Despite his rebel ways, he does mean well and tries his best to be helpful.
 Zack enjoys reading, chemistry and music.

 | Characteristics |             |
 | --------------- | ----------- |